Let’s get one thing straight.

-Many INFPs can come across as Extraverts due to their natural ability to engage in flowing and interesting conversation.
+Many INFPs can come across as extroverts due to their natural ability to engage in flowing and interesting conversations.

 They usually have very upbeat and positive attitudes, especially when engaging in activities they love.

-If you are a more Introverted INTJ you could find yourself feeling left out or uncomfortable in social situations while your INFP partner seems to take center stage at times.
+If you are a more Introverted INTJ, you could feel left out or uncomfortable in social situations while your INFP partner seems to take center stage at times.